gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 right?"

 His wife pulled another thistle from the ground.
-"Just like always---let's not fight, let's not disagree, let's try to see *their* side.
+"Just like always—let's not fight, let's not disagree, let's try to see *their* side.
 Maybe it's time you saw *our* side for once."

 Erileine held her breath as her father stood up and brushed his hands